William Hill Sites

 Odd Bet

-A wager that one of the odd numbers will win.
-Also known as ‘Impair’ in French Roulette.
+A wager that the winning number will be odd.
+Also known as Impair in French Roulette.

 Odds